Giordano Bruno: Self-exile to Northern Italy, 1576–1579

+in Geneva, 1579-1580

 The earliest depiction of Bruno is an engraving published in 1715 in Germany, presumed based on a lost contemporary portrait.

 In 1579, Bruno arrived in Geneva.
 During his Venetian trial, he told inquisitors that while in Geneva, he told the Marchese de Vico of Naples, who was notable for helping Italian refugees in Geneva, "I did not intend to adopt the religion of the city.
 I desired to stay there only that I might live at liberty and in security."
-Bruno had a pair of breeches made for himself, and the Marchese and others apparently made Bruno a gift of a sword, hat, cape and other necessities for dressing himself; in such clothing, Bruno could no longer be recognised as a priest.
+Bruno had a pair of breeches made for himself, and the Marchese and others apparently made Bruno a gift of a sword, hat, cape and other necessities for dressing himself; in such clothing, Bruno could no longer be recognized as a priest.
 Things apparently went well for Bruno for a time, as he entered his name in the Rector's Book of the University of Geneva in May 1579.
 But in keeping with his personality, he could not long remain silent.
 In August, he published an attack on the work of Antoine de La Faye, a distinguished professor.
-Bruno and the printer, Jean Bergeon, were promptly arrested.
-Rather than apologising, Bruno insisted on continuing to defend his publication.
-He was refused the right to take sacrament.
-Though this right was soon restored, he left Geneva.
+Bruno and the printer Jean Bergeon were promptly arrested.
+Rather than apologizing, Bruno insisted on continuing to defend his publication.
+He was refused the right to take sacrament, and although this right was soon restored, he nevertheless left Geneva soon after.